Md. Minhazul Haque

 Using device /net/reactivated/Fprint/Device/0

-If not, check again if the driver is installed properly.
-If any device is detected, it's time to provide some sample fingerprints to the system.
+If not, double-check that the driver is installed correctly.
+If a device is detected, it's time to provide some sample fingerprints to the system.

 sudo fprintd-enroll minhaz

-You have to press the sensor several times.
-Once done, it will confirm that your username is enrolled with the fingerprint.
+You will need to press the sensor several times.
+Once completed, the system will confirm that your username is enrolled with the fingerprint.

-Finally, you have to allow PAM to use fingerprint sensor as authentication mechanism.
-Run the following command and enable Fingerprint authentication and you should be good to go.
+Finally, you need to allow PAM to use the fingerprint sensor as an authentication mechanism.
+Run the following command, enable Fingerprint authentication, and you should be all set.

 sudo pam-auth-update

-From now on, simply put your finger on the sensor after executing sudo -i.
-This should work for login and lock screens too.
+From this point forward, simply place your finger on the sensor after executing sudo -i.
+This should also work for login and lock screens.